 - Enter admin password if asked.

-Step 3: Erase macOS Monterey from Mac
+Step 3: Erase macOS Ventura from Mac

 For M1 Macs: Turn off your Mac.
 Switch it on and press the power button until you see hte startup screen.
 Click on Options and Continue.
 Select a user when prompted and click on Next.
 Enter its admistrator password.